 Where Do You File a Florida Car Accident Lawsuit?

-In Florida, the car accident lawsuit must be filed in the county where the accident occurred.
+In Florida, a car accident lawsuit must be filed in the county where the accident occurred.
 In some situations, you can file in the county where the defendant resides.
-The jurisdiction and venue of each case must be decided based upon its unique circumstances.
+The jurisdiction and venue of each case must be decided based on its unique circumstances.

 Should You Be Concerned About Filing A Lawsuit?

 Often, insurance adjusters have a bias against the accident claim simply because of the type of crash involved.